sysmulch/docs/docs/training-outlines.md

 # Training Outlines

-## Initial Steps Towar Scientific Writing for Publication
+## Initial Steps Toward Scentific Writing for Publication

 I will soon be teaching an 8-week course for engineering students at Kyushu University in Japan.
 The goal of the course is to give the students a broad understanding of scientific writing for publication so that they are prepared for graduate school.